daniperez/fedora-on-sable/README.md

         curl http://git.kernel.org/cgit/linux/kernel/git/firmware/linux-firmware.git/plain/iwlwifi-6000g2b-6.ucode > /lib/firmware/iwlwifi-6000g2b-6.ucode`

-    Note: Fedora 17 seems already has the firmware installed, but an outdated version.
+    Note: Fedora 17 seems already have the firmware installed, but an outdated version.
 It will be probably fixed in future releases.
     The previous command line won't work if you don't have a wired LAN connection.
 If don't, just copy the firmware in a USB stick or the like.

 2. And reload the kernel module so that it can pick the new firmware: